Meg Whitman: Abortion

+Marijuana

+While campaigning during the 2010 California gubernatorial election, Whitman has suggested "Every law enforcement person will tell you that we shouldn't be legalizing marijuana for any reason, least of all for monetary gain." and that "This is the worst idea I've ever seen."

 Infrastructure

 Whitman does not support the California High-Speed Rail project.
 In a 2010 letter to the Sacramento Bee Whitman's spokeswoman Sarah Pompei said, "Meg believes the state cannot afford the costs associated with high-speed rail due to our current fiscal crisis."
 Her opponent Jerry Brown was in favor of the project.

 Whitman has made monetary donations to various candidates and political action committees (PAC).
 While these have gone to both Republicans and Democrats, the donations are weighted to Republicans.
 Though Whitman has contributed to a few Democrats, including Senator Barbara Boxer; donating $4,000 to her campaign and serving on the "Friends of Boxer" committee in 2004, she donated more than $225,000 during the same period to Republicans, eBay's PAC and to Americans for a Republican Majority, the PAC of former Congressman Tom DeLay.